hullm/Pollinate/README.md

 # Pollinate
-Setup a new or clean installed Macintosh.
 Modified version of bootstrappr that works with our inventory system.
+You can add Setup.plist to munki to finish setting up a computer after it's been pollinated.